 First, a metre-high retaining wall was erected on the lower side of the nest to prevent the eggs from rolling down the hill.
 Next a plywood roof was added.
 Then a drain was dug on the upslope to divert any possible flooding.
 A piece of plastic pipe became an entrance tunnel, and an infra-red beam, wired to a door chime, was placed across the entrance to alert nest minders when the mother left for her nightly perambulations.
 A miniature video surveillance camera was placed inside the nest to keep an electronic eye on the chicks.
 Later, a playground was added.
 It was as if a person living in a shanty had left for a short walk and returned to find a prefab house with a sundeck, and a sand pit for the kids.

 Not showing the least surprise, Flossie and the youngsters took the alterations in their goosestep stride.
 All the while, a roster of nest minders camped in a tent 80 metres away, ready to dash in to deal with any emergency.
 Electronic surveillance and nest minding would become standard procedure with all subsequent nests.

-In January 2001, the word from Codfish Island was that the coming summer season could be “it”—the big one.
+In January 2001, the word from Whenua Hou was that the coming summer season could be “it”—the big one.
 A bumper crop of rimu fruit was starting to develop, so the recovery team moved into high gear, bringing all 21 females of breeding age on to the island.

 In September, the birds were retrained to lift the lids of the supplementary feed hoppers—an essential precaution in case the rimu crop failed, as it had on all three previous masting occasions.
 More than 100 volunteers was rostered to take two-week stints as nest minders through the critical period of February to May 2002.